howtographql/howtographql/content/backend/graphql-js/5-connecting-server-and-database.md

 There are two main benefits you now get from this setup:

-- You can interact with both GraphQL APIs in a Playgroundn side-by-side
+- You can interact with both GraphQL APIs in a Playgroundn side-by-side.
-- When deploying the Prisma service with `prisma deploy`, the Prisma CLI downloads the generated Prisma database schema into the specified location
+- When deploying the Prisma service with `prisma deploy`, the Prisma CLI downloads the generated Prisma database schema into the specified location.

 The Prisma CLI also uses information that's provided in `.graphqlconfig.yml`.
 Therefore, you can now run `prisma` commands from the root directory rather than from the `database` directory.